mpatraw/BileBio/design.md

   * Yellow fruit (drops energy)

 Only roots and vines grow more roots and vines.
-A growth process is typically 3 turns, and a plant can only grow 1 thing at a time.
+A growth process is typically 3 turns, and a plant can only grow 1+ thing at a time.
 Vines grow *towards* the player if the player is in range, usually as far away as possible to *trap* the player.

 A vine has a chance to grow into a fruit or flower, instead of expanding.

+A growing plant is unidentifiably but still attackable (all growing plants look the same).

+Steps:
+1a.
+If growing
+  1. Increment growth period for all plants growing
+  2. If done growing
+    1. Add plants on growth list to plant list
+    2. Set to not growing
+1b.
+If not growing
+  1. Find N plants on the outer edges of the whole plant group.
+  2a.
+Check if upgrade, or grow
+    1. Replace and set new plant to grow
+  2b.
+If grow instead
+    1. Find target to grow, if none, pick random area unnoccupied.
+  3. Add to growing list.
+2. Update all plants to do something to target. (attack)

 ## TODO